The Old Vinyl Factory

 The site was originally acquired at the turn of the 20th Century by the Gramophone and Typewriter Company, which eventually became EMI, as a home for His Masters Voice.
 Over the ensuing decades, the plant became the centre of the world’s vinyl record production, pressing records for everyone from The Beatles to Jimi Hendrix, the Beach Boys and Elvis Presley.
 At the height of its operations in the 1960s 22,000 people worked there on a 150-acre site.

 We believe that this site is part of the magic of the UK’s industrial and architectural history, but it has been hidden and forgotten for decades.
 It’s time for a new approach to the bland and tired business parks West of London.
 We’re going to uncover and celebrate the unique heritage of this place and offer something different to the innovative international companies whose investment is critical to London’s economy.

 One building on site (The Shipping Building, below) is part-occupied with space available to let immediately.

-Many of the empty and semi-derelict buildings were designed to be the home EMI’s global manufacturing business by the famous British Art Deco architects Wallis, Gilbert and Partners who were responsible for the Hoover Building in Perivale, the Firestone Factory in Brentford and Victoria Coach Station.
+Many of the empty and semi-derelict buildings were designed to be the home EMI’s global manufacturing business by the famous British Art Deco architects Wallis, Gilbert & Partners who were responsible for the iconic Hoover Building in Perivale, the Firestone Factory in Brentford and Victoria Coach Station.

 Our work on-site started early with a complete re-brand of the current site as The Old Vinyl Factory.